JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end

 # The method does not actually need the socket.
 It needs the socket.assigns
+# This method will fail if it's called too early in the pipeline in the `mount/3` callback
 def do_widget_calculations(%Socket{} = _socket) do
   %{widgets: widgets, users: users, departments: departments} = assigns
   # Apply business logic